lambrospetrou/oxford-msc/plain-text/ch-dist-sys-arch.md

 **Idea 1 - Ordered communication**

-In this approach the threads ReaderData and WriterData  will read and write respectively data to other workers following a specific order with goal to achieve good throughput.
+In this approach the threads ReaderData and WriterData will read and write data to other workers following a specific order with goal to achieve good throughput.
 ReaderData fully reads a message from one node before proceeding to the next one, while WriterData fully writes data to one node before writing to the next one.

 The specific ordering in reads and writes aims to maximize possibility for high thoughput and maximum overlap between reads and writes in the cluster.
-We want to avoid having a node waiting to receive data from one node at the same time while another node is blocked waiting to send data to a busy node.
+We want to avoid having a node waiting to receive data from one node, while another node is blocked waiting to send data to a third busy node.

 For example, let us see the following communication ordering in a cluster of 5 worker nodes.